Lemez/lemez.github.io/_posts/2015-10-09-wet-sounds.md

  Works by sound artists from as far afield as South Korea, Turkey and Australia will be featured alongside a host of British and European contributors.
 Artists to listen out for include a piece recorded in the Galapagos Islands by Chris Watson, best known for his work with art punk band Cabaret Voltaire, and Klaus Osterwald, who recorded the surprisingly noisy underwater sound world in a lake outside Dusseldorf using specialist microphones.
 But if you think that sound art is all about running water and whalesong, Cahen’s own contribution is a lot more down to earth: “Soap” splices the theme tune from Jaws with dialogue from TV soap operas such as Eastenders.

-{% include JB/video yt_id="VJsEahHlnEg" text="Nurse With Wound, Beetle Crawls Across My Back"%}
+{% include JB/video id="VJsEahHlnEg" text="Nurse With Wound, Beetle Crawls Across My Back"%}

 Entrance to the Wet Sounds tour is free - the only cost being the regular admission cost to the swimming pool – with one exception: the closing event at Hackney Lido on 19th July featuring a rare UK performance by legendary psychadelic improv band Nurse With Wound, who were one of the highlights at last year’s Ether Festival on London’s South Bank.